Verizon-owned Visible continues to offer one of the best wireless service deals in 2023, but it’s not for everyone.

 The download speeds were similar at around 150 Mbps, but the new plan has a much lower ping.

 From my experience, anything over 25 Mbps is fast enough to stream video without buffering.
-Download speeds greater than 100 Mbps are impressive for a $30 per month plan.
+Download speeds greater than 50 Mbps are impressive for a cheap phone plan.

 The lower ping is also very encouraging.
-Visible told me that latency would improve with the new plans.
+Latency has improved significantly with the new plans that launched in August 2022.

 Both speed tests were conducted from the same location with an Apple iPhone 12.